Accountant Southend

 How Do the Income Statement and the Balance Statement Help Management to Make Good Decisions?

 Managers need accurate company information, including information about their financial position, to be able to even consider certain options.
 Many important decisions will have an impact on assets, liabilities, and equity, for better or worse, therefore it is crucial that managers consider the balance sheet while making key decisions.
+This reaffirms why a balance sheet is important in day-to-day business operations.

 When analysing how a decision will impact the business, managers can then make provisions and plans as necessary to minimise or maximise its impact.
+This is where financial statements decision making becomes a core function of leadership.

 Why is the Balance Sheet the Most Important Financial Statement?

 The balance sheet, income statement, and cash flow statement are the three most important financial statements.
 Many consider the balance sheet to be the most important, but it may be more beneficial to consider all three as a whole when using the information to make informed decisions.
+Again, understanding balance sheets is at the heart of this evaluation.

 To make a good decision, managers need the financial data from the balance sheet to ensure that the decision will not have a detrimental effect on their financial position.
 However, they should also consider cash flow to ensure that the decision will not have a negative short-term impact.